The definitive dictionary of power dynamics defines manipulation as:

-- Idealistic feints by generals: the military is the most pro-group feinter of them all, ranging from patriotism, to ideals of freedom and democracy, to appeals to “brothers in arms”.
+- Idealistic feints by generals: the military is the most pro-group feinter of them all, with patriotism, ideals of freedom and democracy, and appeals to “brothers in arms”.

 It’s not surprising, since soldiers are asked to give up their lives.
 To make that sucker’s trade seem acceptable, you need all psychological manipulation you can muster.

 Here is just a few more of them:

 - Get denied to deny: propose something they’re forced to say “no” to, which makes them socially indebted.
 Then exploit that social credit to deny their future, fair request

 - Manipulative peace feints: pretending to be friendly and collaborative when you’re not.
 For example, telling others to “stop being so defensive“

 - Manipulative aggression: getting angry, aggressive, or overly dominant to instill fear and make you the target more pliable and submissive.

 Let’s keep it simple.

 There are three main ways to manipulate in seduction:

 - Inflate one’s own perceived sexual market value: higher SMV allows for more sexual options, quicker sex, and higher quality mates.